WangY18/NEPath/ReadMe.md

 C++17

-### Statement
+### Statement and Dependence

 + This project cites [AngusJohnson/Clipper2](https://github.com/AngusJohnson/Clipper2) as a dependent package.

 + This project depends on [Gurobi](https://www.gurobi.com/) optimizer for solving [quadratically constrained quadratic program](https://en.wikipedia.org/wiki/Quadratically_constrained_quadratic_program) with [second-order cone constraints](https://en.wikipedia.org/wiki/Second-order_cone_programming).
-If you need to use another optimizer, you can rewrite the method in the `MyOptimization` function.
-Furthermore, the current-version project only provides CP, Zigzag, and Raster toolpath, so it does not depend on [Gurobi](https://www.gurobi.com/) in this version.
-In the future version, if you only need CP, Zigzag, and Raster toolpath except IQOP or other optimization-based toolpaths, a macro will be open to remove all optimization-based toolpath algorithms and the dependence on [Gurobi](https://www.gurobi.com/).
+If you need to use another optimizer, you can rewrite the method in the `MyOptimization` function (Temporarily unavailable).
+If you don't need IQOP and other optimization-based toolpaths, you can comment out `#define IncludeGurobi` in `NEPath-master/setup_NEPath.h` to avoid the dependence on [Gurobi](https://www.gurobi.com/).

 ### About Citing

 If you need to use the **NEPath** project, please cite  "Yunan Wang, Chuxiong Hu, et al. Optimization-Based Non-Equidistant Toolpath Planning for Robotic Additive Manufacturing with Non-Underfill Orientation[J].
-Robotics and Computer-Integrated Manufacturing. (accept)" after published.
+Robotics and Computer-Integrated Manufacturing.
+2023."

 ## Introduction to IQOP